Discussion by the Natolin Religion and Politics Nest - "Secularisation of Societies: Destiny or Normality?"

 Our former participants say:

 « I have gained significant up-to-date knowledge regarding competition issues and competition law approaches to digital markets, and a complete view regarding the challenges involved in future regulation ».

 « Top-level content from the highest recognized experts available in the scene.
 The exposition of the topics and the fluid sharing of ideas between the lecturers and the attendants, alongside the shared materials, […] enhanced my knowledge in matters I deal with in my daily practice ».

 Participants should have a university degree, a very good command of English and some relevant work experience.

 Seats for this course are limited, in order to ensure an optimal interactive environment that fosters discussions and facilitates networking.

 The College of Europe reserves the right to select participants based on their academic and professional profile.

-The sessions are delivered by high-level professionals from the expert network of the College of Europe, which comprises academics and practitioners with a sound experience in the field of EU competition law and digital markets.
+The sessions are delivered by high-level speakers from the expert network of the College of Europe, which comprises senior academics and practitioners with a sound experience in the field of EU competition law and digital markets.

-Our trainers are looking forward to meeting you!
+Our trainers and speakers are looking forward to meeting you!